 4. Become a Delivery Driver

-If driving people around as a ride-hailing driver doesn’t excite you, the next best thing might be to become a delivery driver.
-Uber Eats and DoorDash give you the ability to earn money simply by delivering food to customers.
+If driving people around as a ride-hailing driver doesn’t excite you, the next best thing might be to become a delivery-partner.
+Uber Eats and DoorDash give you the ability to earn money by delivering food orders to customers.
 You can also look into Instacart, which pays you to deliver groceries.
 You still have the freedom to choose when you work, but instead of carrying people, you’re carrying their food.

 If you think this might be the side hustle for you, here are some pros and cons to consider.